SLiSeS: Subsampled Line Search Spectral Gradient Method for Finite Sums: Convergence analysis

 Notice that the previous result holds for nonconvex problems.
-However, if we assume that the objective function is strongly convex, we can prove that the sequence of outer iterations converges a.s. towards the unique solution of the original problem. \begin{ass} The function $f$ is strongly convex. \end{ass}
+However, if we assume that the objective function is strongly convex, we can prove that the sequence of outer iterations converges a.s. towards the unique solution of the original problem.